Samkth123/KTH-md/Public Policy/c Civil Society Organization/Salamon & Anheier.md

 The passage highlights the historical relationship between church and state and how this shaped the role of voluntary institutions (like nonprofits) in different countries, including Sweden.

-Specifically, it says that in Sweden, where Church authorities were “==domesticated==" (i.e., the Church’s influence was reduced or controlled by the state), the state absorbed much of the welfare functions that had previously been managed by religious organizations.
+Specifically, it says that in Sweden, where Church authorities were “==domesticated==" (i.e., the Church’s influence was reduced or controlled by the state), **the state absorbed much of the welfare functions that had previously been managed by religious organizations**.
 As a result, voluntary institutions (nonprofit organizations, charities, etc.) played a smaller role, particularly in providing human services.

 This contrasts with countries like Germany (under Bismarck), where the church maintained a more independent or cooperative role with the state.
 In such contexts, voluntary institutions continued to have a stronger presence even as state-sponsored welfare systems grew